vascowhite/Time/readme.md

 __Return__

-Returns a string representing the time in the format 'hh:mm:ss'.
-The 'hh' portion will expand to the required number of digits to represent the hour.
+Returns a string representing the time in the format 'H:i:s'.
+The 'H' portion will expand to the required number of digits to represent the hour.

 __Example__